aws-actions/aws-codebuild-run-build/README.md

 `GITHUB_` [environment variables][github environment variables] in the GitHub Actions environment, plus any environment variables that you specified in the `evn-passthrough` input value.

-Regardless of the project configuration in CodeBuild or GitHub Actions, we always pass the following parameters and values to CodeBuild in the StartBuild API call.
+By default, Regardless of the project configuration in CodeBuild or GitHub Actions, we always pass the following parameters and values to CodeBuild in the StartBuild API call.

 | CodeBuild value          | GitHub value                           |